Clinical Trials

 The Mustafi Lab is currently enrolling patients for the following clinical trials:

-1. Investigation of Retinal Degenerative Disorders: USH2A-associated Usher Syndrome and Retinitis Pigmentosa Patients: CURRENTLY ENROLLING
+1. Genetic Investigation of Retinal Degenerative Disorders: CURRENTLY ENROLLING

 For more information about the study and potential eligibility and enrollment please contact: